Records, loops, and arrays

-To the left, the third new growth.
-To the right, bottom and top, the growths I discovered earlier.
+In the above photo you can see to the left the third new growth.
+And to the right, bottom and top, the growths I discovered earlier.

 When looking for a new backend language, I naturally went from Python to the new cool kid: Go.
 But after only one week of Go, I realised that Go was only half of a progress.
 Better suited to my needs than Python, but too far away from the developer experience I was enjoying when doing Elm in the frontend.
 So I gave Rust a try.

 Raspberry Pi 4 on sale now from $35

 We have a surprise for you today: Raspberry Pi 4 is now on sale, starting at $35.
 This is a comprehensive upgrade, touching almost every element of the platform.
 For the first time we provide a PC-like level of performance for most users, while retaining the interfacing capabilities and hackability of the classic Raspberry Pi line.

 The highlights of the Raspberry Pi 4 Model B are:

 - A 1.5GHz quad-core 64-bit ARM Cortex-A72 CPU (~3× performance)

 - 1GB, 2GB, or 4GB of LPDDR4 SDRAM